USB Drive Requirements for Recording Videos

-- Once formatted, insert the USB drive into a front USB port.
-Do not use a rear USB port because they are only for charging devices.
-It may take a few seconds for the vehicle to recognize the USB drive.
+- Once formatted, insert the USB drive into the glovebox USB port (if equipped), otherwise use a front USB port in the center console.
+Do not use a rear USB port because they can be used only to charge devices.
+It may take a few seconds for Model S to recognize the USB drive.

 Viewing Video Recordings

 If footage is saved, you can view the clips on the touchscreen or a computer.